FrankieBoye/autocomplete-react/README.md

 I played around at length with the API and tried the componentDidMount method to access the data.

-My next step would have been to delve deeper into code I have found online.
+My next step would have been to delve deeper into code solutions I have found online.
 I could also incorporate Axios.
+I then also need to look at styling.